yuminghuang1995/RL3DPToolpathPlanner/README.md

 # RL-based-toolpath-planning-framework

-Supplementary material for Reinforcement Learning Based Framework for Large-scale Toolpath Planning of Additive Manufacturing
+Supplementary material for Reinforcement Learning Based Framework for Large-scale Toolpath Planning of Additive Manufacturing:

 The input txt file format: